The 2022 URPE Steering Committee Election is now open. All current members of URPE are eligible to participate.

-He has been a reader of the RRPE and a member of URPE since 2000, the first years of graduate school, has published a number of articles in the RRPE, and regularly attends URPE events.
-A beneficiary of the invaluable space created by URPE for radical scholars, he has not had the opportunity to serve the organization until now (other than ad hoc refereeing for the RRPE).
-He would like to contribute to the organization by serving on the Steering Committee and collaborating with other members in the quest to promote radical political economy, increase the visibility and impact of the organization, and contribute to the international collaborations of URPE.
-He believes his experience and extensive international network would be of use to the Steering Committee and URPE in general.
+He has a long history of participating in URPE activities (since 2000) and he has been serving on the SC for the last 3 years.
+He has published in and refereed for the RRPE.
+He has been contributing to URPE by serving on the Steering Committee and collaborating with other members in the quest to promote radical political economy, increase the visibility and impact of the organization, and contribute to the international collaborations of URPE.
+He believes his experience and extensive international network is of use to the Steering Committee and URPE in general.

 University of Missouri Kansas-City